INTERVIEW WITH MYSELF

 ME: Mind, give me a break!
 Stop overloading my inbox with worry warts and trivia.
 You’re supposed to be cool, calm and collected and enable me to lead a serene life.
 What’s your problem?

 MIND: Huh!
-If you didn’t spend so much time sighing you’d be tuned into me.
+If you didn’t spend so much time sighing, you’d be tuned into me.
 Stop moaning and get a life.
-You’re my problem.
+You’re not my problem.
 Go away and let me sleep.